kevin-shin/ExpendIt/README.md

 # ExpendIt

+### TO DO

+**The app currently is not connected to an available hosted Mongo database.
+Please check back in soon for this implementation!**

 ### Introduction

 ExpendIt is a web application which allows users to record their expenditures by category and price, which is then used as the data for various statistical interfaces on the application.